mino-38/robotsparsetools/README.md

 # Get disallow list
 p.Disallow(useragent)

-# Get value of Crawl-delay
+# Get value of Crawl-delay(Return value is int or None)
 p.delay(useragent)

 # Find out if crawls are allowed